 All students must complete five Graduate Core Courses during their first six academic quarters.
 There are then two big events and one recurring smaller one.
 The small one consists of your Advisory Committee meeting, which occurs every six months (see below).
-The big ones for PhD students are your Advancement Exam and your Dissertation Defense (see further below).
-Masters students are also required to have Advisory Committee meetings and a Thesis Defense.
-They do not have an advancement exam though there is paperwork to be submitted for advancement.
+The big ones are your Advancement Exam (doctoral students) and your Dissertation Defense (see further below).
+Masters students are also required to have Advisory Committee meetings and a Dissertation Defense.
+They do not have an advancement exam.
 See the "Programs, Policies & Guidelines..." manual for further details about the Masters Program.